awsdocs/amazon-ecs-developer-guide/doc_source/platform-linux-fargate.md

 The following is the changelog for platform version `1.0.0`\.

 **Note**
-Platform version `1.0.0` is deprecated\.
-We recommend migrating to the latest platform version\.
+Platform version `1.0.0` is no longer available\.
 For information about platform version deprecation, see [AWS Fargate platform version deprecation](platform-versions-retired.md)\.
 + Based on Amazon Linux 2017\.09\.
 + Initial release\.